Padraic-O-Mhuiris/nix-presentation/slides.md

 <v-clicks>

-Not *always* a unique fingerprint on <ins>what</ins> software is built, byte-for-byte equality is not always the case across two separate builds
+Not *always* a unique fingerprint on <ins>what</ins> software is built

+Exact byte-for-byte equality is not always the case across two separate builds

-However if the `builder` program is deterministic in how it builds the program, it is
+It depends if the `builder` program is deterministic

-Content-address hashing, which would give this byte-for-byte property, is currently in the Nix development pipeline
+In other words, store paths are hashes of the **build instructions** not the contents

+Nix store paths are **input addressed**

+**Content-addressed** solutions are the "holy grail" for Nix

+Where a hash of an output path is also available

+Currently are being slowly released and should reach wider adoption as time progresses

 </v-clicks>